 The Michigan Law Review seeks to select a staff of hardworking, diverse individuals with strong analytical and writing skills who will work cooperatively and enthusiastically to produce a scholarly journal.

 Each year, the Law Review selects approximately 50 Associate Editors from among the first-year class and eligible dual-degree students.
 A writing competition for the first-year class is held each May and applicants are notified of selection decisions in early July.

-Law Review Note guidelines are published in the Redbook (below).
-The Redbook may be a helpful tool for Write-On candidates.
+Law Review Note guidelines are published in the Tealbook (below).
+The Tealbook may be a helpful tool for Note-On candidates.